 What are the fruits of the Luminous Mysteries?

-The fruits of the Luminous Mysteries are: Baptism of Christ — Openness to the Holy Spirit; Wedding at Cana — To Jesus through Mary; Proclamation of the Kingdom — Conversion; Transfiguration — Desire for Holiness; Institution of the Eucharist — Adoration.
+The fruits of the Luminous Mysteries are: Baptism of Christ — Openness to the Holy Spirit; Wedding at Cana — To Jesus through Mary; Proclamation of the Kingdom — Christian Witness and Conversion; Transfiguration — Spiritual Courage; Institution of the Eucharist — Love of Our Eucharistic Lord.

 What day are the Luminous Mysteries prayed?